NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 argument on the ``point2dem`` command.

-This error in the triangulation, the shortest distance between two rays, *is not the true accuracy of the DEM*.
+This error in the triangulation, the shortest distance between two rays emanating from matching pixels (measured in meters), *is not the true accuracy of the DEM*.
 It is only another indirect measure of quality.
-A DEM with high triangulation error is always bad and should have its images bundle-adjusted.
+A DEM with high triangulation error, as compared to the ground sample distance, is always bad and should have its images bundle-adjusted.
 A DEM with low triangulation error is at least self-consistent but could still be bad.
 A map of the triangulation error should only be interpreted as a relative measurement.
 Where small areas are found with high triangulation error came from correlation mistakes and large areas of error came from camera model inadequacies.

 .. _sensor_corrections: